-The development of excellent psychotherapeutic skills involves learning about the non-specific benefits of all psychotherapies and the specific benefits of certain therapies.
+The development of sound psychotherapeutic skills involves relationship elements that contribute importantly to outcome across therapy models, as well as learning how specific therapy models and interventions match to particular psychological problems.
 This latter aspect of training evolves as research demonstrates which therapies are effective in treating specific conditions.

 Our didactic psychotherapy curriculum begins during the introductory summer course for the PGY1 residents with a discussion about pragmatic issues for psychotherapy with inpatients and a discussion about the patient-physician relationship.

 During the inpatient psychiatry rotation in the PG1 year, residents improve their interviewing skills by conducting patient interviews in front of their colleagues and teaching attendings.
 In addition, residents learn basic psychotherapeutic skills and safety planning.
 Residents also observe faculty interviews.
 Several conferences during this year include specific discussions concerning inpatient psychotherapy and issues of transition to outpatient management.
 In addition, both pharmacotherapy and psychotherapy of patient management are discussed during daily attending rounds.

 A Tuesday morning course dealing with psychological models, personality and personality disorders, and psychological testing is offered during all years of training.
 Issues of personality profiles and psychotherapies are covered in this three-year curriculum.